-Manufacturing jobs in the U.S. appear to be coming back—if ever so slightly.
+Manufacturing careers in the U.S. appear to be coming back—if ever so slightly.

-And since January of 2010, the United States has added 520,000 manufacturing jobs, according to the Bureau of Labor Statistics.
-There are currently 12 million manufacturing jobs on record in the United States.
+And since January of 2010, the United States has added 520,000 manufacturing type jobs, according to the Bureau of Labor Statistics.
+There are currently 12 million jobs on record in the United States.

 But the U.S. is clearly in catch-up mode.